 However, the truth is that there is very less interaction among academics, universities and industries as of today.
 Networking is still largely limited to conferences, events and in-person meetings.
 While various factors stunt collaboration, such as geographical and financial barriers, one of the biggest barriers is finding the right partner with the right speciality.

-Kolabtree.com is a step towards making the rich pool (over 2000 and counting!) of highly skilled and qualified academic leaders accessible globally, on demand.
-It offers specialised talent that can be found nowhere else.
+Kolabtree.com is a step towards making the rich pool (over 4000 and counting!) of highly skilled and qualified academic leaders accessible globally, on demand.
+It offers specialized talent that can be found nowhere else.

 Collaboration for researchers